-It’s tough to weigh the catalog of The Purple One.
-Over a career that spanned five decades, nearly 40 studio albums, and more than 100 singles — and included collaborations with the likes of Madonna, Chaka Khan, Patti LaBelle, and No Doubt — the prolific Prince contributed to nearly every genre of music.
+It’s tough to weigh the catalog of the Purple One.
+Over a career that spanned five decades, nearly 40 studio albums, and more than 100 singles — including collaborations with the likes of Madonna, Chaka Khan, Patti LaBelle, and No Doubt — the prolific Prince contributed to nearly every genre of music.

-After he died last year at age 57 , EW rounded up 25 of his most essential tracks for longtime fans and new listeners alike.
+After he died in 2016 at age 57, EW rounded up 25 of his most essential tracks for longtime fans and new listeners alike.

 “Soft and Wet” (1978)

 Prince’s first single didn’t make a massive impression on the charts — it peaked at No. 92 on the Hot 100 in late 1978 — but it established his knack for groove and melody out of the gate.

 Prince’s first mainstream hit was written as a lark.
 Warner Bros.
 Records was dismayed at his debut’s lack of commercial success and when they leaned on him, he quickly threw “I Wanna Be Your Lover” together.
 It worked, the song cracked the Billboard Hot 100’s Top 40 and topped the R&B singles chart.
 Bonus?
 Decades later we may know those falsetto runs all too well, but at the time “Lover” served as a thrilling introduction.

 True to its name, Prince’s third album Dirty Mind helped define him as one of the most lewd lyricists in pop.
 “Head” might be Dirty‘s dirtiest, a wild, sexy ode to meeting a bride-to-be and — well, we’ll let Prince take it from there.

 With that icy synth hook and white-hot funk guitar riff, it’s one of his most instantly recognizable anthems — and never has a party-for-the-end-times sounded so hot.